ssbc/ssb-group-exclusion-spec/README.md

   * 4.1.3.C. if `G` is not an epoch of any other group, `tangles.group.root` MUST be group `G`'s ID
 * 4.1.4.
-SHOULD publish a `group/exclude` message on their group feed for `G` that points to `C`'s group feed for `G`. :fire: TODO more details
+SHOULD publish a `group/exclude` message on their group feed for `G` that points to `c`'s group feed for `G`. :fire: TODO more details
 * 4.1.5.
-MUST publish a `group/add-member` message on their group feed for `G`, to add remaining group members (this includes `A`, for recovery purposes) to the epoch, such that the message schema is the same as the one in [ssb-meta-feeds-group-spec] Section 3.1
+MUST publish a `group/add-member` message on their group feed for `G`, to add remaining group members (this includes `a`, for recovery purposes) to the epoch, such that the message schema is the same as the one in [ssb-meta-feeds-group-spec] Section 3.1
   * 4.1.5.A.
-If a single SSB message cannot, due to message size restrictions, contain all remaining members as recipients, then member `A` MUST publish on their group feed for `G` a sequence of `group/add-members` according to [ssb-meta-feeds-group-spec] Section 3.1, such that the union of all recipients in that sequence equals all remaining group members
+If a single SSB message cannot, due to message size restrictions, contain all remaining members as recipients, then member `a` MUST publish on their group feed for `G` a sequence of `group/add-members` according to [ssb-meta-feeds-group-spec] Section 3.1, such that the union of all recipients in that sequence equals all remaining group members

-Concerning replication of group feeds, all remaining group members SHOULD cease to replicate `C`'s group feed for `G` as soon as the `group/exclude` message is replicated.
+Concerning replication of group feeds, all remaining group members SHOULD cease to replicate `c`'s group feed for `G` as soon as the `group/exclude` message is replicated.
 Remaining group members MAY also cease to replicate every member's group feed for `G` when `group/exclude` is replicated, although this can have a negative impact on eventual consistency, because group members may